nira-community/awesome-low-level/README.md

 ## 4. Practice Data Structures & Algorithms

 Once you're comfortable writing programs in C, start learning data structures and algorithms (DSA).
-These are fundamental tools for organizing data efficiently and solving problems effectively.
+These are important tools for organizing data efficiently and solving problems effectively.

-Focus on learning common data structures such as arrays, linked lists, stacks, queues, hash tables, trees, heaps, and graphs.
-Alongside them, study important algorithmic concepts like searching, sorting, recursion, traversal techniques, and general problem-solving strategies.
+Focus on learning common data structures like arrays, linked lists, stacks, queues, hash tables, trees, heaps, and graphs.
+Along with them, learn important algorithmic concepts like searching, sorting, recursion, traversal techniques, and general problem-solving strategies.

-> DSA usually are generally language agnostic, meaning the core concepts can be learned using any programming language.
+> DSA is generally language agnostic, meaning the core concepts can be learned using any programming language.
 However, since this roadmap focuses on low-level programming, resources that teach DSA using C may be more relevant and useful.

 - **[MIT 6.006: Introduction to Algorithms](https://ocw.mit.edu/courses/6-006-introduction-to-algorithms-spring-2020/)**
 - **[CS3 Data Structures & Algorithms](https://opendsa-server.cs.vt.edu/ODSA/Books/CS3/html/index.html)**